Bhavyansh03-tech/Navigation_JetpackCompose/README.md

 ```

-3. Now Create a kotlin file and set up navgraph in that file.
+3. Now, create a Kotlin file and set up the `NavGraph` in that file.

 ```Kotlin
 @Composable